 Solidity of Pension Providers

 Under all circumstances, pension providers have to pay out and fund the pensions that they are responsible for.
-Pension providers prepare for the risks relating to insurance operations and investments with the solvency margin.
+Private sector pension providers prepare for the risks relating to insurance operations and investments with the solvency margin.

 Each pension provider must have enough assets to cover its future pension liabilities.
 The estimate of each pension provider’s technical provision is stated in its financial statements.
 In addition, pension providers must have a sufficient solvency capital to cover the risks relating to its insurance and investment operations.